Test Score Algorithms for Budgeted Stochastic Utility Maximization: Introduction

 \subsection{Related Work}

-Submodular maximization is a common framework to model situations where the decision-maker needs to select an assortment of items that has the maximum group utility.
+Submodular maximization is a common framework for modeling situations where the decision-maker needs to select an assortment of items that has the maximum group utility.
 To name a few applications, submodular maximization is used for sensor placement~\citep{sensor-placement}, influence maximization~\citep{influence}, risk-averse utility maximization~\citep{MNL}, document summarization~\citep{HLT10,HLT11}, image summarization~\citep{image1,streaming-matchoid2,streaming-matchoid3}, feature and variable selection~\citep{variable-selection}, and active set selection in non-parametric learning~\citep{active-set}.

-Near-optimal algorithms have been proposed for variants of the problem, e.g., algorithms for the cardinality constraint~\citep{cardinality1,cardinality2,cardinality3} and for the knapsack constraint~\citep{kdd-knapsack,Sviridenko,Yoshida,Ene}.
-However, there are several challenges with these algorithms especially in large-scale and massive-data scenarios.
-One issue is with regard to scalability.
-Algorithms relying on heavy oracle access often have scalability issues, and moreover, algorithms based on common techniques, e.g., greedy methods, local search, and linear programming based rounding, are not compatible with distributed implementation in their nature.
-Another issue arising in applications is that item values are often not fixed, and the underlying uncertainty needs to be dealt with.
+Near-optimal algorithms have been proposed for variants of the problem, e.g., algorithms for the cardinality constraint~\citep{cardinality1,cardinality2,cardinality3} and for the knapsack constraint~\citep{kdd-knapsack,Sviridenko,Yoshida,Ene}. \cite{Feldman} studied algorithms for monotone continuous submodular function maximization subject to a linear constraint on a compact set of positive real numbers. \cite{Niazadeh} studied algorithms for non-monotone continuous submodular functions over a hypercube.
+All these papers studied algorithms that use value oracle queries for the objective function or its gradient, which is not possible in our test score framework.